DRok17/Multi-Builder/README.md

 Eboot Updater - Keep your eboots update to date with YoYo Loader Vita Nightly builds.

-Game Configuration - Available for YoYo-Builder.
+Game Configuration - Create, modify and reset CFG files for YoYo-Builder.

 Define Folder Path - Available for RetroBuilder, and ScummVM-Builder.